Paymenter/docs/README.md

 ## Documentation

 For detailed documentation and comprehensive guides, visit our official [documentation site](https://paymenter.org).
 Here you will find everything you need to understand and implement Paymenter.

-## Translations

-We aim to make our documentation accessible to a global audience.
-You can help us by translating the documentation into different languages.
-Visit our [Crowdin page](https://crowdin.com/project/paymenter-documentation) to contribute to the translation effort.

 ## Contributing